jonathan-poole/qs-admin-guide/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ## Goal
 {:.no_toc}

-This page will help you, or the application owner, optimize the application sheet order using the sheet usage data.
+This page can support both the administrator and the application owner in optimizing application the order of sheets, supported by usage data.

-When an application is developed, the sheets are ordered in a logical flow (Ex: [DAR methodology](https://community.qlik.com/t5/Qlik-Design-Blog/DAR-methodology/ba-p/1466733), a methodology that was created for QlikView and it is also applicable for Qlik Sense).
-The sheet optimization should not overoptimize the flow.
+When an application is developed, the sheets are ordered in a logical flow (Ex: [DAR methodology](https://community.qlik.com/t5/Qlik-Design-Blog/DAR-methodology/ba-p/1466733), a methodology that suggests flowing data from high-level down to the detail.
+When considering re-ordering sheets, ensure that this methodology isn't lost if already in place.

-You must combine the usage data with the logical flow to make sure that the new sheet order will increase adoption rates and BI effectiveness.
+It is integral to combine the usage data with the logical flow to make sure that the new sheet order will increase adoption rates and BI effectiveness.

-This activity should be fractionalized and you can do this for just a few applications once a quarter, otherwise it could turn in to an exhaustive activity.
+This activity should not be attempted for every application, and should be prioritized to highly-used applications.

 ## Table of Contents
 {:.no_toc}